 - All work as a coach or career counsellor should be supervised: you can ask to see their records of their supervision and also a statement from their supervisor confirming these dates.
 The EMCC recommends a minimum of 1 hour supervision for every 35 hours client work.

 - They should be a member of a recognised coaching professional body such as the EMCC or ICF.
 These organisations will have complaints procedures and governance processes in place and also codes of ethics for your coach to follow.
+In addition, their coaching practice should be independently accredited by their professional body – similar to medical revalidation.

 - You will want to make sure that any medical career coach or medical career counsellor has professional indemnity insurance as well as public liability insurance and you can ask to see evidence of this.